jackwilsdon/seedvault-extractor/README.md

 A `.tar` for each application in the backup will be extracted to the working directory.

 ## Notes
- * Extracting KV backups is currently unsupported.
+ * KV backups are currently exported in SQLite format.
  * This tool has only been tested on Linux.
 Please [let me know](https://github.com/jackwilsdon/seedvault-extractor/issues/new) how it's working for you on other platforms.
  * Additional debug output can be enabled by setting the `DEBUG` environment variable to `1`.
 Debug output may contain sensitive data!